Why invest in a variable speed pump?

 Running it at night, on the other hand, can save you energy and money.
 In general, pool pumps make up about 18 per cent of your energy bills.
 This is because they run for about eight hours a day – or longer when you’re shocking your pool or experiencing heavy use.
 But if you operate them at night, you can take advantage of off-peak rates, which can save you hundreds of dollars every year.

-If you want the best of both worlds, you could automate the pump to run for a few hours in the day and a few hours at night.
+If you want the best of both worlds, you could automate the pump to run for a few hours during the day and a few hours at night.
 This means you’ll have optimal sanitation during the day and off-peak savings at night!

 What if my pool pump stops working?